 2015 Case Name: Red Wolf Coalition, Defenders of Wildlife, and Animal Welfare Institute v.
 United States Fish and Wildlife Service, et al., Case No. 15-cv-0042

 Nature of Case: In 2015, AWI and others sued the USFWS for authorizing landowners to kill red wolves on their land that did not threaten the safety of humans, livestock, or pets, for removing wild wolves from private land, and for discontinuing programs that were vital for maintaining the red wolf population, including pup fostering and coyote sterilization.
-AWI and its co-plaintiffs argued that these actions violated both the ESA and the National Environmental Policy Act (NEPA), as well as USFWS’s own regulations.
+AWI and its co-plaintiffs argued that these actions violated both the ESA and NEPA, as well as the USFWS’s own regulations.

 In 2016, the court issued a preliminary injunction barring the USFWS from taking (harming, wounding, killing, etc.) red wolves, either directly or by authorizing landowners to do so, without first demonstrating that such red wolves are a threat to human safety or the safety of livestock or pets.
 In November 2018, the court entered an order that made the preliminary injunction permanent.
 The court ruled that the USFWS’s actions violated the ESA’s mandate to recover red wolves in the wild by failing to provide for their conservation and that the agency failed to administer the Red Wolf Recovery Program in furtherance of the purposes of the ESA.
 The court determined that these failures were largely the result of political interference, not sound science.
 The court also ruled that the USFWS’s actions violated NEPA.

-The USFWS argued that the court could not properly rule on plaintiffs’ claims because of a new rule that the agency is finalizing.
+The USFWS argued that the court could not properly rule on plaintiffs’ claims because of a new rule that the agency was finalizing.
 Although the court rejected this argument, the proposed rule, if finalized, would further undermine red wolf conservation by confining red wolves to the Alligator River National Wildlife Refuge and the Dare County Bombing Range.
 This would reduce the existing red wolf recovery area by 90 percent, to an area within a single county that could support fewer than 15 wolves.
 It would also eliminate protections for any wolves that left the area, such that any red wolves on private and state lands could be shot without consequence.
-This rule, which plaintiffs commented on in July 2018, was expected to be finalized by June 2019.
-The agency has, to date, failed to do so.
-Instead, since the Court ruled in Plaintiffs’ favor in November 2018, the USFWS has taken little action to address the declining wild red wolf population.
+This rule, which plaintiffs commented on in July 2018, was never finalized.

 Court: US District Court, Eastern District of North Carolina